Why This Matters

 Heart

-- Stroke volume (typically 70 mL) multiplied by heart rate yields cardiac output, the fundamental measure of pump performance
+- Stroke volume (typically ~70 mL) multiplied by heart rate yields cardiac output (CO=SVรHR), the fundamental measure of pump performance.

 Cardiac Muscle

-- Intercalated discs contain gap junctions that electrically couple cells—this creates a functional syncytium where the entire chamber contracts as one unit
+- Intercalated discs contain gap junctions that electrically couple adjacent cells.
+This creates a functional syncytium, meaning the entire chamber depolarizes and contracts as a coordinated unit rather than as individual fibers.

-- Intrinsic automaticity means cardiac muscle generates its own rhythm without neural input, though autonomic signals modulate rate
+- Intrinsic automaticity means cardiac muscle generates its own rhythm without neural input, though autonomic signals modulate the rate up or down.

 Valves

-- Passive pressure-operated gates ensure unidirectional flow—they open when upstream pressure exceeds downstream pressure
+Valves are passive, pressure-operated gates that ensure unidirectional flow.
+They open when upstream pressure exceeds downstream pressure and snap shut when the gradient reverses.

-- Valve dysfunction creates either stenosis (reduced flow area) or regurgitation (backflow)—both increase cardiac workload and can be quantified using fluid dynamics
+- Valve dysfunction produces either stenosis (narrowed opening, reduced flow area) or regurgitation (incomplete closure, backflow).
+Both increase cardiac workload and can be quantified using fluid dynamics principles.

-Compare: Tricuspid vs. Mitral valve—both are AV valves preventing atrial backflow, but the mitral valve experiences higher pressures (left side) and has only two leaflets versus three.
-If an FRQ asks about valve disease consequences, left-sided valve problems typically cause pulmonary congestion while right-sided problems cause systemic venous congestion.
+Compare: Tricuspid vs. Mitral valve: both are AV valves preventing atrial backflow, but the mitral valve experiences higher pressures (left side) and has only two leaflets versus three.
+Left-sided valve problems typically cause pulmonary congestion (blood backs up into the lungs), while right-sided problems cause systemic venous congestion (blood backs up into the body).

 The Electrical System: Timing and Coordination